 Note that in this case, the player could continue by betting the entirety of the remaining bankroll, which is $489 in this case.
 If he wins, the bankroll would get back up to $978.
 That is lower than the starting bankroll, but the player could continue from this point by betting $1 again and continuing with the Martingale strategy.

 However, for the purposes of my calculations, I have decided to leave this fact out and consider the case described above a failure.
 On the other hand, in my simulations that you can find later in this article, I allow the simulated players to continue by betting their entire balance when they don't have enough money to follow the bet sizes, as dictated by the Martingale strategy.

-Now, you might say that it’s really unlikely for this to happen.
+Now, you might say that it's really unlikely for this to happen.
 For this scenario to come true, the player must lose 9 bets in a row.
-On the first glance, it might seem that this never happens, however, it does happen.
+At first glance, it might seem that this never happens, however, it does happen.
 And it happens more often than you might think.

 The probability of losing an even chance bet 9 times in a row on European roulette is:

 Yes, it's a small number.
 However, this probability means that statistically, 1 of roughly 402 Martingale cycles will result in losing 9 bets in a row, causing the player to be unable to place another bet.